Trivisa: Plot

 Ultimately, all three come to a sticky end.
 When Yip calls Cheuk at night, a local resident is disturbed and calls the Hong Kong police.
 Yip's fellow smugglers pose as confused mainland Chinese tourists, successfully fooling the police into letting them go.
 When one policeman off-handedly insults the smugglers, Yip snaps.
 He follows the policemen and shoots them with his AK-47, in full view of other police at a cafe.
-Those officers shoot Yip, who apparently dies crawling towards his AK-47.
+Those officers shoot Yip, who tries to crawl towards his AK-47 but soon loses his mobility because the injury is to paralyze him for life.

 When Kwai calls Cheuk at night, Kwai is led to brag about his exploits to confirm his identity.
 Fai, who was unaware of how successful Kwai's robberies were, awakens and overhears this.
 When Kwai suspects that Fai overheard, Kwai opens the family's bedroom door with knife in hand, while Fai pretends to sleep.
 Kwai ultimately does not act against Fai and his family.
 When Kwai awakens, he finds that a police SWAT team is converging on the apartment, while Fai and his family have already fled.

 Cheuk is tricked into meeting Yip's former associate, now an arms dealer, having been told Yip would be present.
 At the meeting, Cheuk is contacted by both Yip and Kwai.
 The arms dealer attempts to kidnap Cheuk for a ransom, but Cheuk dispatches him and escapes with a truck full of dynamite to use in a grand scheme with Yip and Kwai.
 However, Cheuk hits a motorcyclist, crashing the truck.
 As Cheuk is piling the spilt dynamite back onto the truck, the police arrive and Cheuk surrenders.

 The movie finally reveals, in flashback, that Cheuk, Yip and Kwai once came across each other at the same restaurant in 1997, unaware of each others' identities.
+This is where the rumour stems from.
 The film closes on footage of the 1997 Hong Kong handover ceremony.